Electronic Recordkeeping Systems and Issues in Electronic Recordkeeping

 - Define general requirements for compliant organizations and accountable electronic recordkeeping systems based on industry models and standards.

 - Outline the steps involved in Electronic records management software selection and implementation.

 - Analyze a variety of problems related to electronic records and propose solutions that are appropriate in particular contexts.

 - Identify future web 2.0 trends and practices in the creation of information in electronic form.

 - Review and discuss major academic electronic records research projects proposed or undertaken by various organizations and institutions.

 - Discuss the changes and trends that are affecting the management of electronic records and how they impact records management.

 MARA 249 supports the following core competencies:

-- C Understand the evolution of information recordkeeping systems in response to technological change.
+- C Describe the evolution of systems that manage data, information, communication, and records in response to technological change.